mister-michael/backend-capstone-web-app-react/README.md

 ## Future Plans

 The app I envision is much bigger than what could be produced in the two week sprint afforded for our final capstone at Nashville Software School.
-Because furthering my education is a vital part of the post-grad process, I feel fortunate to have afforded myself ample opportunities to do so with this app.
+Because furthering my education is a vital part of the post-grad process, I feel fortunate to have afforded myself ample opportunities to do so with projectM.

-Future iterations will have.
+Future iterations will have:
-    Full CRUD comments on Photoshoots, Clients and Equipment Exclusion of equipment that is no longer available on a given day.
+* Full CRUD comments on Photoshoots, Clients and Equipment
+* Exclusion of equipment that is no longer available on a given day.
-    Weight calculations for total photoshoot equipment.
+* Weight calculations for total photoshoot equipment.
-    Private messaging for employees.
+* Private messaging for employees.
-    A task list for employees.
+* A task list for employees.
-    Photo references for upcoming shoots.
+* Photo references for upcoming shoots.
-    Photo references for past shoots.
+* Photo references for past shoots.
-    Photo property for equipment details.
+* Photo property for equipment details.
-    Python automated Email to clients upon creation and update of photoshoots.
+* Python automated Email to clients upon creation and update of photoshoots.

 ## Technologies Used
     Python